SouthernMethodistUniversity/previous/README.md

 *DHRI philosophy:* DHRI emphasizes foundational skills because we believe that it is the most effective path toward enabling digital humanities researchers to become self-teachers and mentors in their own right.
 To read more, [click here](https://github.com/SouthernMethodistUniversity/previous/blob/master/sections/DHRI.md)

 ## DHRI 2019
-* In August 2018, we held the inaugural DHRI@SMU.
-To read more about it, [click here](https://github.com/SouthernMethodistUniversity/sections/2018)
+* In August 2019, we held the inaugural DHRI@SMU.
+To read more about it, [click here](https://github.com/SouthernMethodistUniversity/sections/2018) .
+The list of workshops is [here](https://dhrismu.github.io/home/curriculum.html)

 # DHRI 2020
 * We will be holding another DHRI@SMU in August of 2020.
-[Application information is here.] (https://southernmethodistuniversity.github.io/home/apply.html).
+[Application information is here.](https://southernmethodistuniversity.github.io/home/apply.html).
 We are in the process of updating and refining the 2020 curriculum.